ensolvers/fox-java/README.md

 4. Configure your AWS environment
 5. Run `deploy.sh`

-If `deploy.sh` runs successfully, both the compiled jars and the source code should be upload to the repo
+If `deploy.sh` runs successfully, both the compiled jars and the source code should be uploaded to the repo